-(g) Error of correct selection
+(g) An error of correct selection

 The term “choice supports bias” refers to our tendency to perceive choices already made in the past as better or wiser ones.
-That’s exactly the basis for the reviews of other people on the pricing page is a great way to increase conversion: demonstrating that people have already decided to take advantage of your offer and are finally satisfied, prompts the user to buy.
+That’s precisely the basis for the reviews of other people on the pricing page is a great way to increase conversion: demonstrating that people have already decided to take advantage of your offer and are finally satisfied, prompts the user to buy.

-e.g. Mention the number of people who have already trusted you.
+e.g., Mention the number of people who have already trusted you.

 Campfirenow.com marketers applied two of these three techniques, mentioning “more than 100,000 customers” and placing under the price list a review from lifehacker.com